Cmdpro/Databank/modchanges.md

+### Additions
+- Added utils for gradients
+- Added Chinese translation (ChuijkYahus)

 ### Changes
 - Made trails use gradients instead of a single color

-### Additions
-- Added utils for gradients